An Overview of the Essential Observability Metrics

 After selecting a platform, determine where you’ll be running the script (we’re going to use Helm), and then copy that script.
 Now, we can paste and run the script into our terminal, which will deploy the Telemetry Collector across our cluster and begin streaming live metric and log data to Logz.io.

-After deploying your Telemetry Collector agent, you’ll begin seeing logs and metrics (and traces if you set up Easy Connect) streaming into your Logz.io account.
+After deploying your Telemetry Collector agent, you’ll begin seeing logs and metrics streaming into your Logz.io account.

 The four golden signals for infrastructure observability metrics